Long Distance Caregiving: Assessing Needs

 There are many warning signs a caregiver should be looking for.
-Some are more noticeable than others, and aging loved ones also are very good at “hiding” changes, to protect and avoid burdening their family members.
+Some are more noticeable than others, and aging loved ones also are very good at “hiding” changes, in order to protect and avoid burdening their family members.
 Caregivers need to provide quality care but be good detectives as well.

 Taking an assessment of a loved one’s needs can help a caregiver determine the support required.
 This list offers a place to start, and items can be added which pertain to each individual.